heig-vd-dai-course/heig-vd-dai-course/01-introduction-and-course-organization/README.md

 You can be asked to answer questions regarding the theoretical content as well as the practical content of the slides/READMEs/videos during the practical work review or the evaluations.
 Both aspects are complementary and important.

-We will try my best to give you your grades and feedback as quickly as possible so you can improve for the next work.
+We will try our best to give you your grades and feedback as quickly as possible so you can improve for the next work.

 We can be flexible on the deadlines if you have a good reason.
 Please let us know as soon as possible if you have any difficulties.

-If you have trouble with your group, please let us know as soon as possible. we will do my best to help you.
+If you have trouble with your group, please let us know as soon as possible.
+We will do our best to help you.

 ## Responsibilities and expectations